amauriciogonzalez/mm_3d/README.md

 # MM-Shap-E: A Multimodal Text-and-Image-to-3D Pipeline

-*This README is still in progress and is subject to change*
+*This README is subject to change as the project progresses*

 ## Setup